Stump Grinder Rental vs. Hiring a Professional: Which Saves More?

 The rental fee is just the starting point.
 Here's what most people don't factor in:

 💡 Did You Know: Rental companies typically charge you for worn or damaged teeth on the grinding wheel.
-If you hit a rock, buried metal, or concrete, you could owe $50-$100+ in replacement teeth on top of the rental fee.
+If you hit a rock, buried metal, or concrete, you could owe call for pricing in replacement teeth on top of the rental fee.

 Professional Stump Grinding Cost

-Professional stump grinding in Hampton Roads typically costs $100 to $500 per stump, depending on size and accessibility.
+Professional stump grinding in Hampton Roads typically costs call for pricing per stump, depending on size and accessibility.
 This price includes everything: equipment, operator, fuel, insurance, and basic cleanup.

 Side-by-Side Cost Comparison